Koidu after the war

 - Sankoh thought the SLPP Mendes opposed to the APC would support him to take over the country.

-- They might have thought the army was weak from years of corruption and that members of the army would join them.
+- They might have thought the army was weak from years of corruption and could be easily overcome, and that members of the army would join them,

 How did the war proceed after the initial attacks?
 After the initial attacks Sankoh and the RUF continued fighting for ten more years.
-The war went through many phases – fighting, negotiations, an election, then more fighting and negotiations, with Foday Sankoh never gaining power.
-The final negotiations to end the war allowed Sankoh and the RUF to go into politics, but Sankoh continued trying to grab power and was arrested in Freetown on May 17, 2000.
+The war went through many phases – fighting, negotiations, an election, another coup, then more fighting (including the attack on Freetown) and negotiations, and a final intervention by Britain, with the tenacious Foday Sankoh holding on as leader of the RUF though never gaining power.
+The final negotiations to end the war allowed Sankoh and the RUF to go into politics, but Sankoh continued his moves to grab power and was arrested in Freetown on May 17, 2000.
 He was completely humiliated, forced to walk through the streets of Freetown naked.
 He died three years later after having a series of strokes while on trial.

 What are “Blood Diamonds” This refers to diamonds sold to finance war.
+One of the main goals of the invasion was to get control of Sierra Leone’s diamonds.
 In 1992, the second year of the war, the RUF rebels pushed into Kono District which is the main diamond-producing area of the country.
 They mined diamonds using forced labor which were used to purchase arms and supplies, usually through Liberia.
 Money from diamonds was also taken by Taylor, Qaddafi and RUF leaders for personal use.
-Blood Diamonds and amputations are the two main things the Sierra Leone war is known for internationally.
+Blood Diamonds, amputations, and the attack on Freetown are the main things the Sierra Leone war is known for internationally.

 Why did Foday Sankoh have this extreme desire for power?
 This kind of behavior has been linked to psychosis* — mental illness associated with lack of empathy for other people (Sankoh never had a thought for the thousands of people who were killed and maimed through his actions).
-Similar things have taken place throughout history, and men like Sankor were common in post-colonial Africa where different ethnic groups in jerryrigged countries were battling for power, and where there were opportunities for men with this mentality to take leadership.
-The traditional African concept of the all-powerful “chief for life” also motivated them and gave them a cultural opportunity.
+Similar things have taken place throughout history, and men like Sankor were common in post-colonial Africa when different ethnic groups in jerryrigged countries were battling for power, where there were opportunities for men with this mentality to take control and run countries ruthlessly.
+It was also the traditional African concept of the all-powerful “chief for life” that motivated them and allowed them to take power through traditional structures.

 Comments welcome on the Facebook page for “Sierra Leone: Inside the War